-Shelf life: Best if used within twelve months of date of manufacture.
-Mix before use for best results.
-Product is freeze-thaw stable, but may need to be mixed prior to use.
+Shelf life: Best if used within three months of date of manufacture.
+Mix before use.
+Product is not freeze thaw stable.
+Frozen product will have a separated and or lumpy appearance.

 For additional questions, Franklin's technical service team is available at 1.800.877.4583.
-24/7 technical service is available online at www.franklinadhesivesandpolymers.com.
+24/7 technical service is available online at www.franklinadhesivesandpolymers.com